-A sunny swathe of Kent and Sussex, so little changed over the centuries, harbours some of the country’s finest gardens
+Gardens in Kent and Sussex, so little changed over the centuries, are undoubtedly some of the finest in the country

-Picture a quintessentially English landscape and it probably looks much like the slice of southeastern England known as the High Weald.
+Picture a quintessentially English landscape and it probably looks much like the slice of southeastern England known as the High Weald, across Kent and Sussex.
 This Area of Outstanding Natural Beauty presents a timeless ensemble of wooded hills, sunken country lanes and magical villages dotted with Tudor manors, medieval churches and the red-brick oast houses that once held kilns for drying hops.

 It was Henry VIII who first crowned Kent ‘the Garden of England’.
-The High Weald, spanning 560 square miles across Kent and neighbouring Sussex, has long been renowned for its horticultural wonders.
+The High Weald, spanning 560 square miles across Kent and neighbouring Sussex, has long been renowned for its horticultural wonders and gardens.
 Nurtured by a warm and sunny microclimate and fertile soil, an extraordinary number of beautiful gardens bloom here, tucked away down ancient country lanes.

-First stop for any dedicated garden enthusiast should be Sissinghurst.
+First stop for any dedicated garden enthusiast should be Sissinghurst, one of the finest gardens in Kent.
 When the author Vita Sackville-West and her husband Sir Harold Nicolson bought this plot in the heart of the Weald in 1930, it was “a garden crying out for rescue”, a weed-strewn wasteland filled with “old bedsteads, old cabbage stalks…and mountains of old sardine tins”.
 Over the course of thirty years they turned this derelict five-acre plot into one of the finest gardens in England.
 A tall tower of pale-pink brick at the garden’s heart is all that remains of a grand Tudor mansion fit for a queen (Elizabeth I was a former guest).

 Laid out as a series of diverse ‘rooms’, the garden marries Vita’s love of tumbling, romantic displays with her husband’s fondness for order and geometry.
 The celebrated Rose Garden, which Vita envisaged “foaming” with blooms, is all delicate romance, while the magical White Garden, with its frothy Queen Anne’s lace and silvery weeping pear, is a cool contrast to the fiery hues of the Cottage Garden.